leonardfischer/Kohana-Google-Maps-Module/README.md

 		$this->template->map = Gmap::factory();
 	} // function

-This is a more advanced example with usage of various methods...
+This is a more advanced example with usage of various options...

 	public function action_index()
 	{
-		$map = Gmap::factory(
+		$gmap = Gmap::factory(
 				array(
 					'zoom' => 4,
 					'sensor' => FALSE,